-- (c) by the Company or Steiner if the other receives an Acquisition Proposal under circumstances that do violate the no solicitations provisions of the Merger Agreement.
-See "THE MERGER - Terms of the Merger Agreement - No Solicitations": - (d) by Steiner if there has been a material misrepresentation or breach of warranty in the representations and warranties of the Company set forth in the Merger Agreement, or if there has been any material failure on the part of the Company to comply with its obligations under the Merger Agreement which failure, if capable of cure, is not cured within 30 days after the giving of written notice thereof to the Company by Steiner: - (e) by the Company if there has been a material misrepresentation or breach of warranty in the representations and warranties of Steiner set forth in the Merger Agreement or if there has been any material failure on the part of Steiner to comply with its obligations under the Merger Agreement which failure, if capable of cure, is not cured within 30 days after the giving of written notice thereof to Steiner by the Company; or - (f) by either Steiner or the Company if the transactions contemplated by the Merger Agreement have not been consummated by December 31, 1998, unless such failure of consummation is due to the failure of the terminating party to perform or observe any covenant, agreement or condition set forth in the Merger Agreement to be performed or observed by it at or before the Closing Date.
+- (a) by mutual consent of Steiner and the Company; - (b) by the Company or Steiner if the other receives an Acquisition Proposal under circumstances that do violate the no solicitations provisions of the Merger Agreement.
+See "THE MERGER - Terms of the Merger Agreement - No Solicitations": - (c) by Steiner if there has been a material misrepresentation or breach of warranty in the representations and warranties of the Company set forth in the Merger Agreement, or if there has been any material failure on the part of the Company to comply with its obligations under the Merger Agreement which failure, if capable of cure, is not cured within 30 days after the giving of written notice thereof to the Company by Steiner; - (d) by the Company if there has been a material misrepresentation or breach of warranty in the representations and warranties of Steiner set forth in the Merger Agreement or if there has been any material failure on the part of Steiner to comply with its obligations under the Merger Agreement which failure, if capable of cure, is not cured within 30 days after the giving of written notice thereof to Steiner by the Company; or - (e) by either Steiner or the Company if the transactions contemplated by the Merger Agreement have not been consummated by December 31, 1998, unless such failure of consummation is due to the failure of the terminating party to perform or observe any covenant, agreement or condition set forth in the Merger Agreement to be performed or observed by it at or before the Closing Date.